freeCodeCamp/guide/src/pages/java/index.md

 ## Installation : JDK or JRE ?

-Download the latest Java binaries from the <a href='http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html' target='_blank' rel='nofollow'>official website</a>.
+Download the latest Java binaries from the <a href='https://www.oracle.com/technetwork/java/javase/downloads/index.html' target='_blank' rel='nofollow'>official website</a>.
 Here you may face a question, which one to download, JDK or JRE?
 JRE stands for Java Runtime Environment, which is the platform dependent Java Virtual Machine to run Java codes, and JDK stands for Java Development Kit, which consists of most of the development tools, most importantly the compiler `javac`, and also the JRE.
 So, for an average user JRE would be sufficient, but since we would be developing with Java, we would download the JDK.

+(Since Java 8 is used in the tutorials, the following instructions focus on the installation process of Java 8 specifically but the other versions can also be installed in a similar manner.)

 ## Platform specific installation instructions